 Day hikes with a minimal pack of water, snacks, and camera are where this shoe shines.
 Hikers with seasoned, strong ankles can use this model for overnight adventures and medium packs with these shoes, but even seasoned veterans will want more support for hikes lasting several days or more.
 The Keen Targhee II is a better choice for backpacking longer distances, offering more support under heavy loads.

 This shoe grips most surfaces well, providing some of the best results at the end of our traction tests.
 It features the same outsole as the Moab 2 Waterproof, the TC5+ from Vibram.
-It hugs dry and wet rock as if it were dear friend and performs about as well as any other shoe in mud and snow.
-It doesn't eat loose sediment underfoot for breakfast but didn't leave us out to dry in scree fields either.
-Its overall traction is on par with our Editors' Choice winner from The North Face and is only bested in our testing by the aggressive purchase of the Salomon X Ultra 2 GTX.
+It hugs dry and wet rock as if it were a dear friend and performs about as well as any other shoe in mud and snow.
+It didn't eat loose sediment underfoot for breakfast but didn't leave us out to dry in scree fields either.
+Its overall traction is just a bit below the top performers tested.